Dey Chopan District

 Dey Chopan, also spelled as Daichopan (دای چوپان), is the northernmost district in Zabul province of Afghanistan.
-Historically the district belonged to Hazaras, which was occupied by Abdur Rahman Khan in the 19th century.
+Named after a Hazara clan, the district historically belonged to the Hazaras, which was then invaded and depopulated by Emir Abdur Rahman in the 1890's.
 In 2013, it had a population of about 38,300.

 The district’s main ethnic groups are the Dai Chopan tribe of Hazaras and the Tokhi tribe of Ghilji Pashtuns.